ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/pandas.md

 data['area']
 ```

 Thus for array-style indexing, we need another convention.
-Here Pandas again uses the `loc`, `iloc`, and `ix` indexers mentioned earlier.
+Here Pandas again uses the `loc` and `iloc` indexers mentioned earlier.
 Using the `iloc` indexer, we can index the underlying array as if it is a simple NumPy array (using the implicit Python-style index), but the `DataFrame` index and column labels are maintained in the result:

 ```{code-cell}
 data.iloc[:3, :2]